Politics / December 5, 2025

 Marjorie Taylor Greene at a Capitol Hill press conference on November 18, 2025.

-(Sarah L. Voisin / The Washington Post via Getty Images)House Speaker Mike Johnson has strong opinions on the differences between men and women.
-On a recent podcast, Johnson’s wife, Kelly, noted that her husband likes to say, “Men and women are different in … that men can compartmentalize things.”
-Giving metaphorical expression to this idea, Kelly Johnson compared the brains of men to waffles and of women to spaghetti.
+House Speaker Mike Johnson has strong opinions on the differences between men and women.
+On a recent podcast, Johnson’s wife, Kelly, noted that her husband likes to say, “Men and women are different in…that men can compartmentalize things.”
+Giving metaphorical expression to this idea, Kelly Johnson compared men’s brains to waffles and women’s to spaghetti.

 Nor is Greene alone in her anger.
 An unexpected revolt is brewing in the GOP among women who are hardly adherents of feminism but are still angry about continually bumping against the glass ceiling—and at Johnson for shutting them out.

 Johnson’s alienation of these women is all the odder since he needs their votes.
 His majority is historically narrow; Republicans hold 220 seats, just two more than the 218 required.
-And, as Johnson’s predecessor Kevin McCarthy found out, losing even a tiny handful of supporters is enough for a GOP speaker to lose their job these days.
+And as Johnson’s predecessor Kevin McCarthy found out, losing even a tiny handful of supporters is enough for a GOP speaker to lose their job these days.

 Even when women rise in the ranks of Johnson’s GOP, they are treated with condescension.
-Congresswoman Lisa McCain is a Johnson ally and GOP conference chair.
+Representative Lisa McCain is a Johnson ally and GOP conference chair.
 Johnson has praised her by saying she’s the person he’d trust most to make Thanksgiving dinner.
 Johnson clearly prefers women as cooks rather than as colleagues.

 It’s hard not to see a pattern in these fights: Johnson is consistently at war with GOP women.
 This is causing a serious rift in the party.
 As NBC reports: